bksutherland/GreenTechHackathon/MasonJarRadio.md

 <center><img src="IMG_2457.png"></center>
 <h1 id="partslist">Parts Required</h1>
 <ul>
   <li><a href="https://thepublicrad.io">The Public Rad.io</a> is available from their website, or the plans for manufacturing them are on Github.
-I would recommend getting an extra antenna, as the longer mason jar is more prone to tipping and the antenna usually suffers.  :(  The power regulator on the board is well designed, it will cut off the radio to keep the hybrid supercapacitors from discharging past 2.2V</li>
+I would recommend getting an extra antenna, as the longer mason jar is more prone to tipping and the antenna usually suffers.
+The power regulator on the board is well designed, it will cut off power to the radio to keep the hybrid supercapacitors from discharging past 2.2V</li>
   <li>120x60 3.5V solar panel - produces about 4.2 to 4.3 V open circuit (no load)</li>
   <li>Schottky Diode e.g. IN4004 - this causes a voltage drop of only 0.3 - 0.4V and reduces the voltage from the panel's open circuit 4.2V to 3.9 or 3.8V, protecting the hybrid supercapacitor from overcharging.</li>
   <li>Electronic protoboard like the <a href="https://www.adafruit.com/product/590">Adafruit Full Size PCB</a>.
 We will use the busses that run along the length of the boards to wire the hybrid supercapacitors/lithium ion capacitors in parallel